IMPORTANT AIRLINE SAFETY ISSUE

 INTRODUCTION

-xxx Because of the recent and significant increase in the number of airliner engine failures, aircraft maintainance and quality control problems, being reported almost daily, concerning Boeing and Airbus airliners, these webpages are an attempt to challenge the incredibly powerful airline lobby, and, to convince federal airline regulators to re-instate the former FAA requirement that airliners, crossing vast expanses of open ocean, isolated and all alone, many hours, and thousands of over-ocean miles from the closest land, must have 3 or 4 engines, which have the necessary engine and system redundancy required for maximum passenger and crew safety on these long-haul extended over-ocean flights, and, to abandon the current cost-cutting and dangerous airline policy of using airliners having only 2 engines, which, as the many recent engine failures prove, lack the sufficient engine and system redundancy needed to insure maximum passenger and crew safety on these extended over-ocean passenger laden flights.
+xxx Due to the recent and significant increase in the number of airliner engine failures, aircraft maintainance, and other quality control problems, being reported almost daily, concerning defects on Boeing and Airbus airliners having only 2 engines, these webpages are an attempt to challenge the incredibly powerful airline lobby, and, to convince federal airline regulators to re-instate the former and much safer FAA requirement that airliners, crossing vast expanses of open ocean, isolated and all alone, many hours, and thousands of over-ocean miles from the closest land, must have 4 engines.

 PREFACE